dokugo/rymtracker/README.md

 - try optional chaining

 ###### Client
-- ⚠️ separate ui from containers
-- ⚠️ separate fetch from forms
-- try optional chaining
 - list data lazy loading
 - useReducer instead of useState in forms
-- crawling form fetch: clean final promise
 - add an example of the upcoming releases block
 - proper tooltip coloring
 - data validation refactoring
-- try thinner focus input borders
+- add validation of confirmation form params
 - button component object instead of ternary
-- add validation of confirmation form params
+- forms state refactoring (formState should have single key)

 ###### Other
 - add 'why' part with pictures to this readme